 If applying for Federal Direct Loans, first-time borrowers are required to complete Entrance Counseling as well as a Master Promissory Note (MPN).
-Both may be completed online at www.studentloands.gov.
+Both may be completed online at www.studentloans.gov.
 No disbursements are credited to the student's account until these requirements have been satisfied.
-Eligibility of Federal Perkins Loan will be determined by Enrollment Services.
+Eligibility of Federal Perkins Loan will be determined by the Student Enrollment Center.